-(11) Emission allowances consisting of any units recognised for compliance with the requirements of the UK Emissions Trading Scheme or the EU Emissions Trading System.
+(11) Emission allowances consisting of any units recognised for compliance by an EEA State with the requirements of Directive 2003/87/EC (Emissions Trading Scheme) as it applies in the European Union.

 Terminology used in paragraph 46.

 47. The provisions of paragraph 46 of this Schedule are to be read with extracts A to E, which are derived from Commission Delegated Regulation (EU) 2017/565 (the "Commission Regulation").